ui/guiness-api-docs/source/reward_api.rst

 Variable            Description
 =================== ==============================
 rewards             List of rewards available for redemption.
-                    Contains id, name, stamps_required, image_url, and redeemable(If user_email is provided)
-detail              Description of error (if any) errors              Errors encountered when parsing
+                    Contains id, name, stamps_required, image_url, and redeemable(If customer is provided) detail              Description of error (if any) errors              Errors encountered when parsing
                     data (if any)